camunda-community-hub/zeebe-http-worker/README.md

 ```

 `BASE_URL` could be configured by the configuration variables from the URL and the `orderId` might be a workflow variable.

+To support some legacy scenarios the worker **at the moment** still also understands placeholders in the form of `${PLACEHOLDER}`.
+This is subject to be removed in later releases.

 ### HTTP Response codes